Average Real Estate Agent Commission Rates (2024 Update)

 SHARE

-The current average real estate commission in the U.S. is approximately 5.49%, divided between the listing agent (2.83%) and the buyer's agent (2.66%).
-This statistic comes from a survey of 630 partner agents with Clever, who shared the usual rates for buyer and seller agents in their regions.
+The current average real estate commission in the U.S. is approximately 5.32%, divided between the listing agent (2.74%) and the buyer's agent (2.58%).
+This statistic comes from a September 2024 survey of 734 partner agents with Clever, who shared the usual rates for buyer and seller agents in their regions.
+View commission rates in your state.

 Remember, real estate agent fees aren't set in stone and can vary depending on where you live, the kind of property you're selling, and how the housing market is performing in your area.
-For example, selling a $400,000 house could save $6,000 on realtor fees by working with a low commission real estate company that gets you a 1.5% listing fee (compared to the usual 2.5-3%).
+For example, selling a $400,000 house with a low commission real estate company offering a 1.5% listing fee, compared to the usual 2.5-3%, could save you $6,000 in realtor fees.

 How much is the average real estate commission?